 in the Shropshire Hills

-Friendly and informal, our guided walks are led by experienced local volunteers and offer great choice.
-Walks vary from 3.5 to 14 miles, cover a variety of terrain and are classified as leisurely, moderate, energetic and strenuous.
-Leaders are happy to answer any queries about their walks, so please don’t hesitate to contact them.
-For any other enquiries contact us: firstname.lastname@example.org
+Friendly and relaxed, our guided walks are led by experienced local volunteers.
+Some walks have a theme, such as Elsie’s Walk which follows a 1960s postwoman’s daily round up on the Stiperstones, or visiting places featured in Malcolm Saville’s Lone Pine books.
+Walk Leaders are happy to answer any queries about their walks, so please don’t hesitate to contact them.
+For any other enquiries, contact us: email@example.com.

-Walks, apart from three ‘specials’, cost £3 per person per walk; under-sixteens are free, though must be accompanied by an adult.
+Walks, apart from two ‘specials’, cost £3 per person per walk; under sixteens are free, though must be accompanied by an adult.
 Our Walk Details show any other costs involved, like possible transport fees.
-Where transport is needed to the start of the walk, we have tried to use local buses or community transport.
-Eight walks will involve car-sharing – something we are introducing to the Festival for the first time this year.
+Where transport is needed to the start of the walk, we have tried to use community transport or, where possible, car-share.
+(Please see note in the Small Print about car-sharing.)
 Where walks finish in Bishop’s Castle or near a café or pub, there will be the option of tea and cakes or a pint.